 The GoPro cameras on this page are waterproof enough for snorkeling, without a housing.
 But they all have housings available for $50 or less that make them waterproof down to diving depths, and add protection to your camera from damage.
 It’s a good insurance policy.
 Another benefit of using the camera with a housing is that it gives you bigger buttons for easier use underwater and it allows filter mounting options for improved underwater color in deeper waters.

 The Hero10 and Hero11 use this housing.
 We have heard folks say that the housing can make the overheating problem worse, so keep that in mind.

 These cameras are so small that some sort of handle is nearly essential.
 They don’t have a standard tripod mount hole.
 They all now have mounts on the bottom that you can attach a variety of handles to.

-A GoPro Hero10 Black, Hero9 Black or Hero8 Black with housing, an extra battery and some type of handle will cost you much less than any other good snorkeling camera with a housing.
+A GoPro camera with housing, an extra battery, and some type of handle will cost you much less than any other good snorkeling camera with a housing.
 GoPro and many aftermarket companies also offer tons of accessories for the camera at very good prices.

-In the water many snorkelers use a GoPro on a extended pole, where its small size makes it easy to handle this way.
+In the water many people use their GoPro for snorkeling on a extended pole, where its small size makes it easy to handle this way.
 And the small size is also great for packing in your luggage.

 The GoPro is really optimized for taking selfie video of action sports, like surfing, snowboarding, and mountain biking.
 It does a good job of that, including underwater while snorkeling.